NagiosEnterprises/nrpe/macros/README.md

 ## Usage

-This repo is intended to be used as a git subtree, so changes will automatically propogate, and still be reasonably easy to use.
+This repo is intended to be used as a git subtree, so changes will automatically propagate, and still be reasonably easy to use.

 * First, Create, checkout, clone, or branch your project.
 If you do an `ls -AF` it might look something like this: